How to Use the GI Bill® to Pay for College

 - For service of over 90 days, but less than three years, you receive between 40% and 90% of these benefits.

-- Active Duty members and their spouses do not receive the BAH, but are entitled to the book stipend.
-Children of AD members and spouses of veterans utilizing Chapter 33 are eligible for BAH.
+- Active Duty members and their spouses do not receive the BAH, but are entitled to the book stipend and cost of tuition.

 - You receive up to 36 months of these benefits, prorated for the number of days you are enrolled and based on the Academic Calendar.